ropwareJB/Cheonjae/README.md

 ## Cheonjae

-A daemon for monitoring language exchange applications and adding new vocabulary to a data store, such as Anki.
+A daemon for monitoring an input source, automatically translating it via GPT, and adding the new source-translation pair to a language learning data store, such as Anki.

 ### Building